alvx23/hpe-dev-portal/content/blog/end-to-end-easy-to-use-pipeline-for-training-a-model-on-medmnist-v2-using-hpe-machine-learning-development-environment-flask.md

 ## Step 1.3 Port data loaders

-Next, we’ll port the training and evaluation data loaders to the following class functions as follows.
+Next, port the training and evaluation data loaders to the following class functions as follows.
 This is the code that trains one batch of data.
 You no longer need the standard for loop to iterate over batches or epochs inside these functions, since Determined will handle the training loop for you.

 ```python
     def build_training_data_loader(self) -> DataLoader: